 Internet Explorer or older versions of Microsoft Edge may not function properly with Interactive Viewer.

 You will have normal keyboard and mouse control and input functions available to you here, though clipboard operations from your OS to the target application are not supported.
 There are also a few functions at the top of the window:

-Scale To Fit is the default resolution setting.
-It will keep all content on your screen, but may compress and/or add black bars to maintain aspect ratio.
+It is the default resolution setting.
+It will keep all content on your screen but may compress and/or add black bars to maintain the aspect ratio.
 Use this to return to the default view.

-Original Resolution will zoom so you can navigate the page at full resolution.
+It will zoom in so you can navigate the page at full resolution.